WHO WE ARE

 Michael Corey is the Executive Director of the Human Service Chamber of Franklin County.
 An attorney, Michael graduated from Ohio State’s Moritz College of Law in 2012 as Executive Editor of the Ohio State Law Journal.
 After practicing healthcare law at a regional law firm in Columbus for three years, Michael worked as a policy analyst at an area nonprofit and in voter protection during the 2016 presidential campaign.

 Michael was named to Columbus Business First’s 40 Under 40 Class of 2018, and was among the same publication's 2019 Power 100.
-He is also among the inaugural class of Columbus CEO's Future 50, the "people with the ideas, the energy and the hearts to move the Columbus region forward in the critical decade ahead."
+He was also among the inaugural class of Columbus CEO's Future 50, the "people with the ideas, the energy and the hearts to move the Columbus region forward in the critical decade ahead."

 Human Service Chamber Fellows, 2019-20